 Private tenants in Southwark — burst pipe rights

-Report the fault to your landlord immediately.
-If they do not respond, contact Southwark Council’s private tenant housing team — an emergency plumber Southwark residents can reach through our listings can attend in parallel.⁴
+Report the fault to your landlord or agent immediately.
+If they do not respond or take steps to arrange a repair, contact Southwark Council’s private sector housing enforcement team — an emergency plumber Southwark residents can reach through our listings can attend in parallel.

 What burst pipe repair costs in Southwark — 2026